 '''

 Tagging:

 Beirut - Lon Gisland

 (Similarity: 94.4%)

 Scenic World (Second Version) -> Scenic World

-[A]pply, More candidates, Skip, Use as-is, as Tracks, Enter search, or aBort?
+[A]pply, More candidates, Skip, Use as-is, as Tracks, Enter search, enter Id, or aBort?

 '''

-When beets asks you this question, it wants you to enter one of the capital letters: A, M, S, U, T, G, E, or B. That is, you can choose one of the following:
+When beets asks you this question, it wants you to enter one of the capital letters: A, M, S, U, T, G, E, I or B. That is, you can choose one of the following:

 - A: Apply the suggested changes shown and move on. - M: Show more options.
 (See the Candidates section, below.) - S: Skip this album entirely and move on to the next one. - U: Import the album without changing any tags.
 This is a good option for albums that aren't in the MusicBrainz database, like your friend's operatic faux-goth solo record that's only on two CD-Rs in the universe. - T: Import the directory as singleton tracks, not as an album.
 Choose this if the tracks don't form a real release-you just have one or more loner tracks that aren't a full album.
 This will temporarily flip the tagger into singleton mode, which attempts to match each track individually. - G: Group tracks in this directory by album artist and album and import groups as albums.
 If the album artist for a track is not set then the artist is used to group that track.
 For each group importing proceeds as for directories.
 This is helpful if a directory contains multiple albums. - E: Enter an artist and album to use as a search in the database.
-Use this option if beets hasn't found any good options because the album is mistagged or untagged. - B: Cancel this import task altogether.
+Use this option if beets hasn't found any good options because the album is mistagged or untagged. - I: Enter a metadata backend ID to use as search in the database.
+Use this option to specify a backend entity (for example, a MusicBrainz release or recording) directly, by pasting its ID or the full URL.
+You can also specify several IDs by separating them by a space. - B: Cancel this import task altogether.
 No further albums will be tagged; beets shuts down immediately.
 The next time you attempt to import the same directory, though, beets will ask you if you want to resume tagging where you left off.